rasheedsaeed/OP-LAZY/README.md

 # OP LAZY
-LAZY is a Selenium-script that will apply to jobs via https://findajob.dwp.gov.uk/.
+OP LAZY is a Selenium-script that will apply to jobs via https://findajob.dwp.gov.uk/.

 ## Prerequisites
 1. Have a account on https://findajob.dwp.gov.uk/.
 2. Have a CV uploaded to the account.
+3. Have Firefox installed (or you can change the driver)

 ## Use guide
-Enter your credentials, full name, job title and location, cover letter, and targeted CV in the *main.py* file.
-You can then call *main.py* to begin the script.
+Edit the src/script.py file with your credentials, full name, job title and location, cover letter, and targeted CV.

+Watch the CLI for updates.